-- 1. Prepare an original and a copy. - 2.
-Print or type the practice's name. - 3.
-The signature must be of an individual with signatory authority for the Provider. - a.
-The provider in a group practice must be authorized to administer pediatric vaccines under state law to sign the Provider Agreement. - b.
-The provider signing the Provider Agreement on behalf of a multi-provider practice must have authority to sign on behalf of the entity.
-That provider will be held accountable for the entire organization's compliance, including site visit participation and educational requirements. - 4.
-The provider's signature must be an original; a stamp is not acceptable. - 5.
+- a.
+Prepare an original and a copy. - b.
+Print or type the local health department's name. - c.
+The signature must be of an individual with signatory authority for the Provider. - 1.
+The provider in a group practice must be authorized to administer pediatric vaccines under state law to sign the Provider Agreement

+- 2. The provider signing the Provider Agreement on behalf of a multi-provider practice must have authority to sign on behalf of the entity.
+That provider will be held accountable for the entire organization's compliance, including site visit participation and educational requirements. - d.
+The Local Health Director's signature must be an original; a stamp is not acceptable. - e.
 The agreement shall be available for review by NCIP personnel.